drshahizan/software-engineering/exercise/uml/uc/uc1.md

 Don't forget to hit the :star: if you like this repo.

+Please answer the case study question to test your knowledge in UML.
+You must place your answer file in the submission folder.
+Within the [`submission/sec01`](./submission/sec01) or folder [`submission/sec02/`](./submission/sec01), create a folder called your `github_id`.

 # Case Study 1: Hospital Management System

 ## Description